SaffetGokcenSen/saffetgokcensen.github.io/_posts/2022-04-06-a-detailed-calculation-of-a-controlled-direct-effect.md

 title: A Detailed Calculation Of A Controlled Direct Effect
 ---
 ## Introduction
+First of all, this article is best viewed in Chromium and Google Chrome browsers.
+Some characters are not rendered correctly in Firefox.
 In this article, a calculation of a direct controlled effect is made.
 The relations between the post-intervention and pre-inervention probabilities are explained in a detailed manner.
 The DAG of the causal model is the same as that of the causal model given in section 3.7 of [1].
 ## The Controlled Direct Effect
 It is assumed that there is a causal model with the features $X$, $Y$, $Z$ and $I$.
 The DAG of the causal model is given in the Figure 1.
 <figure>